Digital History

 Activities

 1. Students will use Cellular to try out and manipulate several cellular automata simulations.
+If Cellular is unavailable, more ambitious student can try Net Logo.

 2. Students will code a visual network, using a tool such as SVG.